How to Stay Positive With Type 2 Diabetes

 ‘I've Blown It!’

-Call it the "all is lost" attitude.
+This is the "all is lost" attitude.
 You didn’t follow your meal plan when you ate a giant plate of macaroni and cheese, and now you think you’ve wrecked all your progress.

 Rethink It: Give yourself credit for your good food choices.
 It could be that you used to overeat all the time, and now you’ve had balanced meals most days this week.

-It’s about progress, not perfection.
+Aim for progress, not perfection.
 You don't have to give up your favorite foods completely.
 Just account for the calories and carbs.

 Set the setbacks aside.
 Tell yourself, “I can get back on track,” and the possibilities open back up.